 An electromagnet from inside a stereo speaker

-About 200 years ago, people figured out another way to make magnets, so that you didn't need a lodestone.
+October 2016 - In the early 1800s AD, about 200 years ago, scientists in Denmark and Britain figured out another way to make magnets, so that you didn't need a lodestone.
 This way you could also make much stronger magnets, and you could turn the magnets on and off.

 When you hook up a copper wire to a battery, electrons begin to flow through the wire, moving from atom to atom, from one end of the battery to the other, trying to even out the negative and positive charges at each end of the battery.
 This makes a circle of electrons just like the circle of electrons inside an iron atom, and, just like the iron atom, that's a magnet.